 Our strategy is hyper focused on a directive for content.
 Creative content supported by a wide range of media such as still photos, video, graphics, and curated posts engages users to return and act.

-We never post the same creative across all platforms.
-Not all content is appropriate for every platform.
-Also, different platforms have different “best times to post.”
-We chart these times and use them to develop our posting schedules.
+Often times, we do not post the same creative across all platforms.
+Platforms offer different experiences so not all content is appropriate for every platform.
+Also, different platforms have different peak times and analytics.
+We chart these times, test creative, and use data to develop our posting schedules.

 Most importantly, we consider our strategies to be living organisms.
 They grow, adapt and evolve over time as time moves forward.
 A good strategy always includes the ability to change for the right reasons.